frederickmendez/it-incident-intelligence/README.md

 ## Architecture

 NexusOps is organized so UI, deterministic logic, and mock datasets stay clearly separated.
-That makes the project easier to explain in interviews and easier to evolve toward real integrations later.
+That makes the project easier to explain and easier to evolve toward real integrations later.

 ```text
 +---------------------------+